 Most of Jake’s mentorship came from reading stories of other successful social entrepreneurs.
 Jake discovered “it was important not to be afraid to ask questions..“people all over the world were so eager to help if you just ask them.”

 Jake’s business idea drew the attention of one advisor in particular that Jake refers to as a crucial mentorship.
 This person offered valuable advice and guidance on a weekly basis and asked one small thing in return: the pleasure of being part of such a great business.
-“He has helped us avoid a lot of potentially big mistakes” says Jake.
+“He has helped us avoid a lot of potentially big mistakes,” says Jake.
 A mentor is important in any business.

 Paying for advertising is one of the quickest ways for a startup to build brand recognition and begin generating revenue, which is important to consider in the early stages of creating a business.
-However, Jake chose a different approach for Ethnotek Bags – he decided on good old fashioned word-of-mouth marketing.
+However, Jake chose a different approach for Ethnotek Bags – he decided on good old-fashioned word-of-mouth marketing.

 Word-of-mouth is the oldest and one of the most effective forms of marketing.
 But it often takes time.
-But Jake had a great business, and a fantastic story behind it.
+But Jake had a great business and a fantastic story behind it.
 That is just what Ethnotek is, as Jake says, “Once you understand what we do it’s pretty easy to get excited about it.”
-Aside from a few recent Facebook boosted posts, the company has not paid for any advertising, instead creating authenticity with the brand, and building strong relationships with customers.
+Aside from a few recent Facebook boosted posts, the company has not paid for any advertising, instead of creating authenticity with the brand, and building strong relationships with customers.